 There’s an old song lyric from the Broadway musical “Anything Goes” that reminds us, “Oh, there’s no cure like travel/To help you unravel/The worries of living today.”
 It was true in the 1930s and it’s still true today.
 But in real life, travel can also be stressful, particularly when you forget to pack something important — and especially now in 2020 when the world of travel has changed dramatically.

 It goes without saying that a passport, camera, and a fresh pair of underpants (a little hand sanitizer and your favorite face mask never go amiss right now either) are must-have travel items, but it’s those lesser-thought-of items that can make a trip easier, stress-free, and overall more enjoyable.
 The best travel gear can keep you out of sticky situations when far from home — if you know what to pack.

 If traveling abroad, must-bring travel accessories might come in the form of a universal power adapter.
 Hotel hoppers might consider a calming scented candle.
 For the packing enthusiast, there’s a product that helps organize a suitcase into categorized sections.

-To find these items, we turned to social media and asked 16 avid adventurers, photographers, travel bloggers, and influencers which items they never leave home without when packing for a trip.
+To find these items, we turned to social media and asked 18 avid adventurers, photographers, travel bloggers and influencers which travel accessories they never leave home without when packing for a trip.